operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 Note: The database host and port should be correct for metrics to work.
 Host will be cluster IP and the port will be mariadb-service port(see Step 4).

-- Execute below command to Create Instance of Monitoring
+- Execute below command to Create Instance of Monitoring:

 ```execute
 kubectl create -f MariaDBmonitoring.yaml -n my-mariadb-operator-app